-While a final satisfactory negotiated solution is expected, it has taken some time due to various changes in the INCRA administration and changes in the Federal Government and the COVID-19 pandemic.
-Both INCRA and the Company have continued to discuss a solution and both parties are in agreement that a solution is the objective.
-In November 2019 and January 2020, the Company met with the new INCRA President to discuss the land overlap issue.
-It was agreed that a legal task force would be assembled to address the issue and find available solutions.
-Discussions continue in a very constructive manner and the Company does not anticipate any issues with completing this negotiation with the assistance of the legal task force, however success can never be guaranteed.
+Various changes in the INCRA administration and the Federal Government, as well as the COVID-19 pandemic, caused delays in the negotiations between the Company and INCRA.
+In November 2019 and January 2020, however, the Company met with the new INCRA President to discuss the land overlap issue, and the parties agreed that a legal task force would be assembled to address the issue and find available solutions.

-Belo Sun entered into a memorandum of agreement with INCRA in 2016 and executed a similar agreement again in August 2017.
+Belo Sun entered into a memorandum of agreement with INCRA in August 2017, which was similar to the agreement that it had entered into with INCRA in 2016.

-On August 23, 2019, the Pará State Prosecution Office (Ministério Público do Estado do Pará) ("MPE") filled an injunction request lawsuit in the Pará State Court in the City of Senador Jose Porfirio against the State of Pará and Belo Sun Mineração.
-In this lawsuit the MPE requested the cancelation of the environmental licenses granted for the construction of the PVG and requested the granting of an injunction, in a fast-track decision, to suspend all permitting processes involving the PVG.
+On August 23, 2019, the MPE filed an injunction request lawsuit in the Pará State Court in the City of Senador Jose Porfirio against the State of Pará and Belo Sun Mineração.
+In this lawsuit the MPE requested the cancelation of the environmental licenses granted to Belo Sun for the construction of the PVG and requested the grant of an injunction, on an expedited basis to suspend all permitting processes involving the PVG.
 The MPE requested that all of the licenses granted to the PVG be declared null.
-The main allegations asserted by the MPE are largely similar to those asserted in previously filed lawsuits that were discussed above: that the Indigenous Study requires approval by FUNAI, IBAMA should be the permitting authority and that there is an INCRA land overlap.
+The main allegations asserted by the MPE were largely similar to those asserted in previously filed lawsuits discussed above, namely that the Indigenous Study required approval by FUNAI, that IBAMA should be the permitting authority and that there was an overlap of INCRA land and Belo Sun's mining concession.

 On September 30, 2019, the State of Pará presented its response which requested the full rejection of the MPE's lawsuit.
 On October 3, 2019, Belo Sun presented its initial response challenging the allegations presented by the MPE.
-To date, the Pará State Court has not granted any decision in the case.